-So far, every sweater or vest created by Kit, with the Churchmouse design team, has been knit in pieces and seamed.
+So far, every sweater or vest created by the Churchmouse design team has been knit in pieces and sewn together.
 Several customers have asked why.

 Kit says, simply, it’s what she prefers.
 Among the many reasons: